Adobe Photoshop Vs Gimp: Which Tool Is Right for You?

 Read through the article to get your questions answered.

 GIMP or GNU Image Manipulation Program is an open source program supporting photo editing and it works well with major operating systems like such as OS X, Linux, Windows, etc. You can change the source code easily.
 It comes equipped with advanced tools and plugins that support the needs of professionals.

 You can perform advanced image retouching, cropping, resizing, image manipulation, color modification, photo restoration, etc. Professionals can use this program to create icons, elements of user interface and GIMP graphic design, etc.

 An Overview of Photoshop

 Photoshop is an Adobe product.
 Its older version was distributed as basic and advanced packages.
 When Photoshop CC was introduced, Photoshop decided to go with only version that comes equipped with a large number of tools and options.
-This software can be used to perform photo editing operations including photo retouching, creation of ghost mannequin effect, clipping path, background removal, old & damaged photo restoration, etc.
+This software can be used to perform photo editing operations including photo retouching, creation of ghost mannequin effect, clipping path, old & damaged photo restoration, etc.

 The outcomes get generated and saved in Photoshop document (PSD) format, which can be modified easily.
 You may often find layers, spot colors, transparency, duotone, masks, channels, text, color areas, selections, ICC profiles, clipping path arrangements, etc.